Renewing your registration

 It is important that you pay your registration fee annually, promptly, to stay on our register.
 This renewal of your registration is known as annual retention.

-In addition, every three years from April 2016 onwards, nurses and midwives will need to renew their registration through revalidation.
-The revalidation requirements replace the post-registration education and practice (Prep) requirements which remain in place until then.
+Every three years from April 2016 onwards, nurses and midwives will need to renew their registration through revalidation.
+The revalidation requirements replace the post-registration education and practice (Prep) requirements which end on 31 March 2016.

 To renew your registration online (either annual retention or renewal), visit NMC Online.
 You will be able to set up an online account if you do not already have one.

-We will write to you 60 days in advance if your annual retention or renewal through revalidation is due.
-So it is important that you tell us about any changes to your contact details.
+We will write to you 60 days in advance if your annual retention or renewal through revalidation is due, so it is important you tell us about any changes to your contact details.